How to Put iPhone and iPad in Recovery Mode

 - Make sure you have the latest version of iTunes.

-- Connect your iPhone to your computer using a cable and then put on iTunes.
+- Connect your iPhone to your computer using a cable and then put it on iTunes.

-- On iTunes, you'll receive a message with the options to 'Restore' or 'Update'.
+- On iTunes, you'll receive a message with 'Restore' or 'Update' options.
 It is up to you which function you'd like to perform now.
-You've successfully put iPhone in recovery mode.
+You've successfully put the iPhone in recovery mode.

-How to Put iPhone 11 in Recovery Mode:
+How to Put iPhone 7 and later in Recovery Mode:

-The process to put iPhone 11 in recovery mode is the same as the one given above, with one minor change.
-In iPhone 11,iPhone 11 Pro and 11 Pro Max, the Home button is replaced by a 3D touch pad, so as to give it a longer lifespan.
-As such, instead of pressing down the Sleep/Wake and Home buttons, you need to press the Sleep/Wake and Volume down buttons to put iPhone in recovery mode.
+The process to put iPhone 7 and later in recovery mode is the same as the one given above, with one minor change.
+In iPhone 7 and later, the Home button is replaced by a 3D touchpad for longer lifespan.
+As such, instead of pressing down the Sleep/Wake and Home buttons, you need to press the Sleep/Wake and Volume down buttons to put the iPhone in recovery mode.
 The rest of the process remains the same.

 How to put iPad in Recovery Mode:

-The process to put iPad in recovery mode is also the same as the process mentioned earlier.
-However, it bears mentioning that in iPad the Sleep/Wake button is on the top right corner of the iPad.
-As such you need to press that Sleep/Wake button along with the Home button at the bottom center, while keeping the iPad connected to the computer.
+The process to put the iPad in recovery mode is also the same as the process mentioned earlier.
+However, it bears mentioning that the Sleep/Wake button is on the top right corner of the iPad.
+As such, you need to press that Sleep/Wake button along with the Home button at the bottom center while keeping the iPad connected to the computer.

 So now that you know how to put iPhone/iPad in recovery mode, you can read the next part to find out how to exit recovery mode.